dudleyj2/PythonProjects/MontyHall/README.md

 show called *Let's Make a Deal* and named after it's host, Monty Hall.
 The problem was first sent in as a letter to the *American Statistician* in 1975 and its solution received notable backlash.
 This was the question that was submitted:

    * Suppose you're on a game show, and you're given the choice of three doors.
 Behind one door is a car and behind the two others is a goat.
 You pick a door, say door A, and the host, who knows what's behind the doors, opens another door, say door C, which has a goat.
 He then says to you, "Do you want to switch your pick to door B?"
-The million dollar question is: is it to your advantage to switch your choice to door B?
+Is it to your advantage to switch your choice to door B?

-At first, you may think the obvious - that there is no better chance if you switch your door than if you remained with your first choice, but I created this python simulation to help explain why this is not the case.
+At first, you may think the obvious - that there is no better chance if you switch your door than if you remained with your first choice.
+I created this python simulation to help explain why this is not quite the case.
 In fact, your odds are twice as likely if you were to switch to the other door than if you were to remain with your original choice!

 ## The Rules of the Game
 It is important to remember three very important rules to this brain teaser: